dhirajmistry98/Portfolio-Dhiraj-/README.md

-# 🚀 Chaitanya Sai Meka | Developer Portfolio
+# 🚀 Dhiraj Mistry| Developer Portfolio

 Welcome to my personal portfolio built with **React + Vite** — a fast, minimal, and elegant showcase of my skills and projects.